mxn21/SlidingCard/README.md

 *For a working implementation of this project see the `app/` folder.*

-1.Add ContainerView to your activity's layout
+1.Add the com.mxn.soul.slidingcard_core.ContainerView to your layout XML file.

 activity_main.xml: